Commissions of the Pastoral Council

 The CHRISTIAN FORMATION COMMISSION develops within the Parish, awareness that the Parish community has the responsibility for promoting the educational/formational aspects of the Church’s mission.
 This commission is advisory to education administrators in the design, implementation, and evaluation of the total Christian educational and formational programs in the Parish.
 The commission may have committees, such as evangelization, child ministry, youth ministry, young adult ministry, adult and family ministry, and vocations.

 3. Human Concerns Commission

-As a faith community, St. Mary Parish endeavors to put our Catholic faith and Catholic teachings into action through service to our community, our neighbors, our state, nation and the world.
+As a faith community, St. Mary Mother of God Parish endeavors to put our Catholic faith and Catholic teachings into action through service to our community, our neighbors, our state, nation and the world.
 Our HUMAN CONCERNS COMMISSION is a ministry which assists parishioners in knowing their faith through outreach and social justice.
 The Human Concerns Commission is the ministry through which the Parish promotes respect for life and dignity of each human person by implementing and supporting programs in our parish, the community at large and even broader reaches.
 The commission may have committees, such as pro-life, meal program, and food pantry.
 The commission does this through 4 main areas of action: Education, Direct Service, Advocacy, and Empowerment.
 Specific areas of Human Concerns Commission support are far-reaching and include:

 - Voices for Justice

 - Pastoral Care Visitations to Hospital, Nursing Homes, and the Homebound

 - Clothing Drives for Guest House and Northwoods Trading Post

 - Hope Network